 It will also be important to embed wise practices into your northern teaching experience.
 Wise practices are not the same as best practices because they are place-based and tied to culture – they cannot simply be applied elsewhere.
 Wise practices are practices that communities have been using forever, and they are now coming back and being used to strengthen communities, schools, and businesses.

-work with Brian Calliou and others at the Banff Centre we identified seven wise practices:
+Through my work with Brian Calliou and others at the Banff Centre we identified seven wise practices:

 1. Identity and culture